ISENBECK66/ML2023/Midterm_project/README.md

 The file *notebook.ipynb* contains the code for data preparation and data cleaning process, EDA, feature importance analysis, model parameter tuning and model selection process.

-In this phase we understood that the data we chose were poorly correlated, and that our model wouldn't learn so much from them.
+Unfortunatly, in this phase I discovered that the data in the choosen dataset were poorly correlated.
-However I decided to continue the project with the same data.
+This condition doesn't help our model to reach great performance.

 ---